-The Pano mode on your iPhone or iPad lets you to take a high resolution panorama photo.
+The Pano mode on your iPhone or iPad lets you take a high-resolution panorama photo.
 It does this by seamlessly stitching together multiple images as you move the camera in a gentle arc.
 All you do is tap the capture button and move your phone through the air.
 It is perfect for dramatic landscapes and can allow you to capture far more than you would with a single shot.
 Here are some tips on how to get the best Pano photos on your iPhone.

-- Hold your phone vertically and move the iPhone slowly in the direction of the arrow for best results.
+- Hold your phone vertically and move the iPhone slowly in the direction of the arrow for the best results.